 Each funded scholar will receive free full meeting registration to the Annual Meeting, excluding Short Courses and any additional offerings, and reimbursement for travel expenses (including hotel stay at the conference hotel and meals), up to $2,000.00.
-All applicants early in their career are welcome!

 Previous CSE Scholarship Recipients